CSE437s/FL_24_project_group_6/README.md

 ### FRONTEND STEPS

-open another terminal and `cd caret`
+open another terminal and navigate to the frontend directory:
+`cd caret`

 Initial setup for frontend:
 `npm i`

-if everything is installed:
+If everything is installed:
 `npm run dev`

 ### USE EXTENSION